 One of my neighbors, a keen gardener, like to record his garden and the plants he puts in.
 He uses a basic digital camera, a 8 Megapixel Nikon Coolpix L19 Digital Camera.
 He downloads to his PC, performs basic editing using a free photo editing software and uses a number system so that he 'knows what is growing where'.
 He already had the computer so the total cost was a few hundred dollars.
 It does what he requires.

-A professional photographer who specializes in garden and flower photography, and sometimes works for us, has a different set up.
-She uses a Canon EOS-1D Mark IV, the body alone would cost more than 5 times my neighbors total cost.
+A professional photographer who specialises in garden and flower photography, and sometimes works for us, has a different set up.
+She uses a Canon EOS-1D Mark IV, the body alone would cost more than 5 times my neighbours total cost.
 She also has 7 lenses including 3 close up lenses.
 A tripod, flash units including a Canon MT-24EX, Macro Twin Lite Flash Unit and more.
 However you will see her work on the front cover of gardening magazines and books.
 The edits her photographs using Adobe Photoshop, uses a custom data base driven indexing system and uses an Apple Mac Pro with 16GB SDRAM.
 This system is worth as much as small car, but it does what she needs it to do.

 A similar system can easily be put together using Nikon camera equipment, or a PC, or notebook computer.